Slow Cooker Steel Cut Oats made with quick steel cut oats, berries, bananas, maple syrup, and nuts are an easy, high-fiber breakfast!

 - Sweetener: Swap maple syrup for honey.

-- Toppings: Top your oatmeal with fresh berries, sliced bananas, a drizzle of peanut butter, or a spoonful of chia seeds.
+- Toppings: Top your oatmeal with fresh berries, sliced bananas, a drizzle of peanut butter, coconut flakes, or a spoonful of chia seeds.
+You can also top it with a dollop of yogurt for more protein.

 More Oatmeal Recipes You’ll Love: